Distinctive program features

-Research Training Opportunities – Active engagement in research is a key component of the program and our students have an array of research opportunities.
+- Research training opportunities: Active engagement in research is a key component of the program, and our students have an array of research opportunities.
 All students have the opportunity to spend at least a year as a research assistant to a faculty member.
-In addition, during their first and second years, all students attend a bi-weekly research seminar and complete a research internship.
+In addition, all students attend a biweekly research seminar during their first and second years.
 Faculty advisors provide careful guidance for the independent research paper that is part of the third year.

 - Interdisciplinary policy analysis: A key goal of the program is to facilitate multidisciplinary training and research.
 We've organized coursework so that early in their studies students are given extensive exposure to different perspectives and approaches and have the opportunity to compare them.
 Similarly, our faculty, many of whom hold joint appointments, are engaged in multidisciplinary research and can assist students in bringing the ideas of different disciplines to bear in addressing policy issues.

 Specific requirements and additional information are available by program area: